emperorsixpacks/aqua/readme.md

 - [ ] Strategy prompting - Enable us(Liquid team) create strategies every week via a prompt interface
 - [ ] Risk Modelling: Incorporating volatility measures and real-time liquidation risk in the agent's calculations.
 - [ ] Auto-balancing or reallocation triggers, minimizing user manual interventions even further.
-- [ ] Ability for anyone to create their own Liquid Agents
+- [ ] Ability for anyone to create their own Liquid Agents via the Agent Framework
+- [ ] Integrate TEE

 And so on..
 Feel free to suggest ideas on how we can improve Aqua